gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 To make this possible, Gatsby supports transformer plugins which take raw content from source plugins and _transform_ it into something more usable.

-For example, markdown files.
-Markdown is nice to write in but when you build a page with it, you need the markdown to be HTML.
+For example, Markdown files.
+Markdown is nice to write in but when you build a page with it, you need the Markdown to be HTML.

-Let's add a markdown file to our site at `src/pages/sweet-pandas-eating-sweets.md` (This will become our first markdown blog post) and learn how to _transform_ it to HTML using transformer plugins and GraphQL.
+Let's add a Markdown file to our site at `src/pages/sweet-pandas-eating-sweets.md` (This will become our first Markdown blog post) and learn how to _transform_ it to HTML using transformer plugins and GraphQL.